-Amounts payable with respect to bonuses may be satisfied in cash, through equity awards granted under either the Lazard Ltd 2008 Incentive Compensation Plan, or the 2008 Plan, or the Lazard Ltd 2005 Equity Incentive Plan, or the 2005 Plan, or through LFI awards.
+Amounts payable with respect to bonuses may be satisfied in cash, through equity awards granted under either the 2008 Plan or the 2005 Plan or through LFI awards.

 Retention Agreements with our NEOs

 Each of our NEOs has entered into a retention agreement with the Company.
 Generally, the provision of services under the retention agreements is terminable by either party upon three months' notice, and the agreements also contain the terms and conditions set forth below.